Episode 56, The Gods

 The Armand Aven cave has paths and bridges, but I think the last scene is recorded in a studio and is inspired Armand Aven (the paths, water and bridges).

 Great sculptures!
 They are also in episodes like the emperor part 2.
-How funny the bones get attached to each other while everything, around it, is vanished.
+How funny the bones are attached to each other while everything, around it, is vanished.